 Aquatic habitats include rivers, streams, springs, riparian areas (i.e., interface between water and land), estuaries, wetlands, and lakes.
 The shape of each river basin (how confined the river valley is, the type of bedrock geology, the gradient or slope of the stream segment, and the local climate) determines the types of streams that occur in a basin.
 Human activities (e.g., roads, channelization, removal of riparian vegetation) can significantly alter natural channel morphology and hydrology.

 High quality aquatic habitat in streams includes quality water—cool temperatures, high dissolved oxygen, and a natural sediment regime.
 Temperature affects water chemistry and species survival.
 Healthy streams can maintain summer temperatures below levels that are unhealthy for the species of interest.
 Shade, groundwater and subsurface flow, and overall streamflow (i.e., water quantity) moderate temperature.
 Streams are more vulnerable to warming when: riparian areas lack vegetation and do not provide enough shade; the stream is running over bedrock; and streamflow is low.
-Temperature and dissolved oxygen concentration are linked (in that higher temperature water has lower dissolved oxygen, and vice versa), and both parameters are critical to the reproduction and survival of anadromous fish.
+Temperature and dissolved oxygen concentration are linked (in that higher temperature water has lower dissolved oxygen, and vice versa), and both parameters are critical to the survival of anadromous fish.

 Riparian habitats are the upland areas immediately adjacent to streams.
 Healthy riparian habitats have woody plants that stabilize banks, contribute large woody debris, contribute food supply for instream species (e.g., invertebrates), filter pollutants, and provide shade that reduces stream temperature fluctuations.